Library Coinductive

 End map.

-This code is a literal copy of that for the list map function, with the Nil case removed and Fixpoint changed to CoFixpoint.
+This code is a literal copy of that for the list map function, with the nil case removed and Fixpoint changed to CoFixpoint.
 Many other standard functions on lazy data structures can be implemented just as easily.
 Some, like filter, cannot be implemented.
-Since the predicate passed to filter may reject every element of the stream, we cannot satisfy even the first guardedness condition.
+Since the predicate passed to filter may reject every element of the stream, we cannot satisfy the guardedness condition.

-The second condition is subtler.
-To illustrate it, we start off with another co-recursive function definition that is legal.
+The implications of the condition can be subtle.
+To illustrate how, we start off with another co-recursive function definition that is legal.
 The function interleave takes two streams and produces a new stream that alternates between their elements.

 Section interleave.